finos/rune-dsl/documentation/documentation.rst

 - ``if`` statement

-The syntax support if-then-else style statements.
-It consists of several comma separated terms consisting of a test and a possible result
+The syntax supports if-then-else style statements.
+It consists of several comma separated terms consisting of a test and a possible result.
 The tests are evaluated in order and when the first one matches its associated result is returned from the statement.
 If none of the tests match then a final possible result can be provided In the below example we first extract the Payout from a Contract then we try to find the appropriate asset class.